 - Preheat oven to 400F.

-- Place a mound of greens on a plate, top with the salmon and drizzle with the vinaigrette.
+- Toss the salad greens and the citrus fruit with the vinaigrette.
+Place a mound of greens on a plate, top with the salmon and drizzle with a little more vinaigrette.

 Orange and Roasted Red Pepper Vinaigrette